MrezaSherkati/Designing-ALU-with-VHDL/README.md

 # Designing-ALU-with-VHDL

-In this project, I designed a 32 bit ALU with carry, zero and overflow signals.
+In this project, I designed a 32 bit ALU (Arithmetic Logic Unit) with carry, zero and overflow signals.
 There is a 4 bit input control signal for the ALU, which controls and selects its function.
 The function of this ALU are listed below:

 - Control signal = "0000" : Signed addition.
 - Control signal = "0001" : Unsigned addition.